PathQuest

 Trail Alerts (5)

-- Lassen National Park Highway under Seasonal Closure: The main park road (Hwy 89) is closed to through travel due to winter snow accumulation.
-Access to the Kohm Yah-mah-nee Visitor Center from the southwest entrance and Devastated Area from the northwest entrance at Manzanita Lake is open.
-Active spring road clearing operations are taking place.
-The road will not entirely reopen until late spring or early summer.
+• Lassen National Park Highway Under Seasonal Closure: The main park road (Hwy 89) is closed to through travel due to winter snow accumulation.
+Vehicle access is limited to Sulphur Works from the southwest entrance and to Devastated Area from the northwest entrance at Manzanita Lake.
+Hiking and biking are allowed on closed sections of the road, but caution is warranted as road clearing operations are currently underway.

 Public Lands